Planning an East Coast road trip?

 Fancy visiting Green Gables, sampling some local potatoes or swimming at one of the red sand beaches?
 Cavendish is the place for you.
 The region is totally built on tourism, so you’ll be able to find anything from Avonlea Village to an entire amusement park!

 Consider staying at this awesome Airbnb in Oyster Creek.
 I spent a night here and loved the location right on the river – you can even use the canoes for free!
-Use my Airbnb referral link to score a $40 discount on your first stay!
+Use my Airbnb referral link to get up to $60 off on your first stay!

 Day 4: Summerside